sfeir-open-source/sfeir-school-github-actions/docs/markdown/03-Interact-With-Env/03-interact-with-github.md

 Github provide a token to interact with Github

-- automatically generated for each job
+- Automatically generated for each job
 - Default permissions (RW/ RO) for **current repository**

 ```yaml